solvialab/infragate-landing/docs/readme.md

 - Basic: perform rolling worker refresh per pool (`N -> 2N -> N`) after nodes become `Ready/Active`; the Upgrade modal shows live per-pool steps based on current node counts.
 - Enhanced: rollout is fully automated (control plane plus worker refresh), no manual cycling required.

-**Switching tiers:** Admins can switch the platform tier at any time in Configuration.
-The change applies to all new clusters — existing clusters retain the tier they were provisioned with.
+**Switching tiers:** Admins can switch the platform tier at any time in Configuration — Basic, Enhanced, or Both.
+The change applies to all new clusters; existing clusters retain the tier they were provisioned with.

-**Per-user tier override:** Admins can give a specific user Enhanced access while keeping the global default as Basic — useful for individual teams that need production-grade scaling without upgrading the entire platform.
+**Per-user tier override:** Admins can pin a specific user to Basic or to Enhanced, regardless of the global setting.
+The override is force-only (single tier per user); a user without an override inherits whatever the global setting allows, including the per-cluster picker when the global is **Both**.

 ---